brucejo75/Helpful-docs/Setup Independent Mongo Process.md

 db.foo.insert({foo: "foo"}) # insert a dummy collection db.show   # In addition to local you should now see admin and DBNAME databases
 ```
+All they do is toss some data into the DB so that the DB initializes.
+You can remove the foo collections once the DBs are operational with some real data.

 ### 5. Set up an oplog reader user on your admin DB